Privacy Policy

 The Benchmark Dataset

-The BIP Benchmark Dataset is built exclusively from anonymised, aggregated data.
+The Bi Method Benchmark Dataset is built exclusively from anonymised, aggregated data.
 The anonymisation process is technically irreversible.
-No individual's responses and no specific organisation's data can be identified within the Benchmark Dataset.
-This is true anonymisation, not pseudonymisation.
+No individual or organisation can be identified.
+Consistent with Recital 26 of the EU GDPR, anonymised data is not personal data and is not subject to GDPR rules, including erasure rights.

-• Individual identifiers (names, email addresses) are removed before any data enters the Benchmark Dataset
+• Individual identifiers (names, emails, IDs) are removed before data enters the Benchmark Dataset

-• Team-level data is only included when a minimum threshold of participants is met, preventing inference from small groups
+• Team-level data is only included when a minimum participant threshold is met

 • Benchmark Data is stored in a logically isolated data store with no join keys to identifiable data